• Skip to primary navigation

 How do I store leftovers?

-Once cooled to room temperature, Persian rice can be stored in an airtight container.
-Refrigerate it for up to 1 week, or transfer it to a freezer-safe container and freeze for 2 months.
+Once cooled to room temperature, I store my Persian rice in an airtight container.
+I refrigerate it for up to 1 week, or transfer it to a freezer-safe container and freeze for 2 months.
 Afterward, let it thaw in the fridge overnight before reheating.
-Then, move it to a pot on the stove with a splash of veggie broth and/or oil and turn the heat to medium.
+Then, I move it to a pot on the stove with a splash of veggie broth and/or oil and turn the heat to medium.
 Stir occasionally until it’s completely warm.

 Serving suggestions